 New Techniques to be Explored

 To improve our ability to control Starry Stonewort, the Cass County AIS program is applying for grant funding from the Minnesota Aquatic Invasive Species Research Center to test new or developing control techniques.
 Ideas include using UVC light to kill the Starry Stonewort, using hot water treatments within a shielded area to collapse the excessive growth, and using biodegradable burlap barriers on the lake bottom to prevent regrowth and allow native plants to regenerate.
-These concepts have been used for similar species in other states but have not been employed or studied in Minnesota or for use on Starry Stonewort.
+These concepts have been used for similar species in other states but have not been employed or studied in Minnesota or for use on Starry stonewort.
 The Cass County AIS program is also planning to implement aquatic plant surveys in Steamboat Bay to document any spread of Starry Stonewort across the bay and ensure our planned control methods are appropriate for the current invasion status or limited occurrence in the lake.

 If you want to learn more about starry stonewort in Leech Lake, please contact John Eaton, Leech Lake Association director, at [email protected], or Steve Henry, Cass AIS Technician, at [email protected]